susheelvishwa/Backend-2024/Node 2024/Node-4 12 July 2024 Introduction To Databases & MongoDB/Redme.md

 - **Read** operations use `find()`, `find({filter})`, and `findOne`.
 - **Update** operations use `updateOne` and `updateMany`, requiring both a filter and the update details.
 - **Delete** operations use `deleteOne` and `deleteMany`, requiring only a filter.

+this is all about CRUD operations in mongoDB